rx342/partio/README.md

 This is a subset of my dotfiles that serves two purposes:

 - I do not want to share all of my dotfiles since I may leak secrets, but still want to share some stuff
-- I can use this as a **portable** config: since everything is wrapped I can just invoke it with `nix` and have my minimal config everywhere
+- I can use this as a portable config: since everything is wrapped I can just invoke it with `nix` and have my minimal config really quickly

 ## Usage